modrobert/ntlm/README.md

 ### Description

-C program which Calculate NTLM hash for given string with UTF-8 support.
+C program which calculate NTLM hash for given string with UTF-8 support.

 ---